umccr/gridss-purple-linx-nf/deployment/README.md

 | `instance_vcpus`      | Instance vCPUs to provision. *Currently only accepting 8 vCPUs per job to avoid exceeding storage limits*.    |

 ### Manually generating LINX plots
 Genes of interest are not always rendered in the default LINX plots.
-To force the inclusion of a gene, you can manually regenerate a LINX plot using this Lambda function.
-You must provide either a specific chromosome or cluster identifier along with the appropriate gene symbol.
+To force the inclusion of a gene, LINX plots can be manually regenerated using the provided Lambda function.
+You must specify either a chromosome or cluster identifier along with the appropriate gene symbol.
 Only genes present in the Ensembel data cache can be rendered.

 ```bash